harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-docker-hub-step-settings.md

 This topic describes settings for the **Build and Push an image to Docker registry** step, which creates a Docker image from a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and pushes it to a Docker registry.

-You may also use this step to push to an Azure Container Registry (ACR)This step is the equivalent to the [docker build command](https://docs.docker.com/engine/reference/commandline/build/).
+You may also use this step to push to an Azure Container Registry (ACR), because this step is the equivalent to the [docker build command](https://docs.docker.com/engine/reference/commandline/build/).

 ### Name